mebjas/mebjas.github.io/_posts/2020-12-30-how-to-get-commodity-price-in-google-sheet.md

 _*The values are from the date I wrote this article._

 ### [3] (Optional) Add caching support
-If there is limited API calls per hour and you don't care much about the data being delayed by say 10 minutes you can leverage [CacheService](https://developers.google.com/apps-script/reference/cache/cache?hl=en) class in App Script.
+If there is limited API calls per month and you don't care much about the data being delayed by say a day (might work for commodity like Gold) you can leverage [CacheService](https://developers.google.com/apps-script/reference/cache/cache?hl=en) class in App Script.

 > This class allows you to insert, retrieve, and remove items from a cache.
 This can be particularly useful when you want frequent access to an expensive or slow resource.
 For example, say you have an RSS feed at example.com that takes 20 seconds to fetch, but you want to speed up access on an average request.
 [Source: developer.google.com](https://developers.google.com/apps-script/reference/cache/cache?hl=en)